Chapter 13: Logical Operations

 beq odd // Jump to spot in source for handling the situation of when w0 is odd.
 Ofc you can swap this for a "bne even"

 *NOTICE* how the above and instruction has an 's' appended to it.
 Back in Chapter 12, you've learned that this gives us a 'free' usage of 'cmp w0, #0'.
-It's *IMPORTANT* to note that only the and instruction is able to do this.
+It's *IMPORTANT* to note that only the and & bic instructions are able to do this.
 All other logical operation instructions cannot use this feature.

 You can also use Logical ANDing for a task that checks the alignment of a Memory Address that's residing in a register.